noiseprotocol/noise_spec/noise.md

 function, e.g. AES256-GCM, or ChaCha-Poly1305, but the 16-byte authentication
 tag typically occurs at the end of the ciphertext.

-A Noise **handshake message** is also less than 65535 bytes.
+A Noise **handshake message** is also less than or equal to 65535 bytes.
 It begins with a sequence of one or more DH public keys, as determined by its message pattern.
-Following the public keys will be a single payload which can be used to convey certificates or other handshake data, but can also be zero length.
+Following the public keys will be a single payload which can be used to convey certificates or other handshake data.

 Static public keys and payloads will be in cleartext if they occur in a handshake pattern prior to a DH operation, and will be an AEAD ciphertext if